Visualizing With Beads or Cereal

 Drawing math problems is a good next step after working with hands-on materials like beads or colored tiles.
 It’s a way for kids to show their thinking—and it takes them one step closer to writing number sentences with numerals and symbols.

-For instance, a teacher might ask students to solve the multiplication problem 4 × 6 by drawing 6 groups of 4 apples.
+For instance, ask kids to solve the multiplication problem 4 × 6 by drawing 6 groups of 4 apples.
 Or kids can color in 4 rows of 6 square units on graph paper.
 When they’re finished, they’ll see 4 groups of 6, or 24 square units colored in.

 Tapping Out Numbers